TharukaNuwanthi/git-test1/readme.txt

 Hii, My name is Tharuka.
+Im from Panadura.